hitsave/omeka-discord-bot/README.md

 # Omeka S Daily Checker

-This script checks the Omeka S API daily for new items with media attachments and sends notifications to a Discord channel.
-It will look back up to 30 days to find enough items if there aren't enough recent additions.
+This script checks the Omeka S API for new items with media attachments from the last 24 hours and sends notifications to a Discord channel.
+When enabled, it can look back through previous days if not enough recent items are found.

 ## Features

-- Checks Omeka S API for new items with media attachments
+- Checks Omeka S API for items added in the last 24 hours
+- Only includes items with media attachments
+- Excludes items with placeholder descriptions
-- Sends notifications to Discord with thumbnails and ARK identifiers
+- Sends notifications to Discord with:
-- Looks back up to 30 days to find at least 9 items
-- Supports both Docker and local deployment
+  - Thumbnails
+  - Descriptions
+  - Format information (DVD, VHS, Magazine, etc.)
+- Optional lookback feature for quiet periods
 - Comprehensive logging system
 - Automatic daily checks via cron (in Docker)